smar000/evoGateway/README.md

         "13:133904": { "name" : "DHW", "zoneId" : 0, "zoneMaster" : true }
     }

 The deviceIDs are internal to each device.
-The first two digits determine the type of device (I think) and the remaining 6 digits are unique identifiers.
+The first two digits determine the type of device and the remaining 6 digits are unique identifiers.
 As the listener script runs, if it finds a device with ID that has not been defined in the `DEVICES_FILE`, it will save it to a new file, as defined in the `NEW_DEVICES_FILE`.
 This can then be edited as required, and manually moved to replace the original `DEVICES_FILE`.

 The `name` parameter can be anything.
 Note that the script will automatically prefix a device type 3 or 4 letter acronym to the name in the various log files showing the device type (e.g. `TRV Master Bedroom`).
 The `zoneId` is the zone number that evohome has assigned, and the `zoneMaster` flag is used to identify which of the devices is the master, for controlling overall zone temperature, in an multi-device zone (e.g. where there are more than one TRVs in a given zone).